-Mexican-American War: U.S. Army Advances Into Mexico
+U.S. Army Advances Into Mexico

 With the losses adding up, Mexico turned to old standby General Antonio López de Santa Anna, the charismatic strongman who had been living in exile in Cuba.
 Santa Anna convinced Polk that, if allowed to return to Mexico, he would end the war on terms favorable to the United States.

-The Mexicans resisted at Cerro Gordo and elsewhere, but were bested each time.
+The Mexicans resisted at the Battle of Cerro Gordo and elsewhere, but were bested each time.
 In September 1847, Scott successfully laid siege to Mexico City’s Chapultepec Castle.
 During that clash, a group of military school cadets–the so-called niños héroes–purportedly committed suicide rather than surrender.

 Treaty of Guadalupe Hidalgo

 Finally, on Feb.
-2, 1848, the Treaty of Guadalupe Hidalgo was signed, establishing the Rio Grande and not the Nueces River as the U.S.-Mexican border.
-Under the treaty, Mexico also recognized the U.S. annexation of Texas, and agreed to sell California and the rest of its territory north of the Rio Grande for $15 million plus the assumption of certain damages claims.
+2, 1848, the Treaty of Guadalupe Hidalgo was signed, establishing the Rio Grande (and not the Nueces River) as the U.S.-Mexican border.
+Under the treaty, Mexico also recognized the U.S. annexation of Texas, and agreed to sell California and the rest of its territory north of the Rio Grande for $15 million plus the assumption of certain damage claims.

 The net gain in U.S. territory after the Mexican-American War was roughly 525,000 square miles, an enormous tract of land—nearly as much as the Louisiana Purchase’s 827,000 square miles—that would forever change the geography, culture and economy of the United States.